Jered Weaver: Pitching style

 His two-seamer was his most-commonly thrown pitch, especially to left-handed hitters.
 He used the two-seamer, his curveball, and his changeup to get ahead against left-handers.
 Weaver typically only threw his slider and four-seamer to lefties when there was a 2-strike count.
 He also used the changeup with two strikes, but not the curveball.
 Against right-handers, Weaver used the four-seamer and slider most of the time, and rarely used his curveball.
 His slider was effective in two-strike counts because of its high tendency to get swings and misses (42% of swings through the first two months of the 2012 season).

 Personal life

 On February 9, 2007, Weaver and his brother had their jerseys retired by Simi Valley High School in a basketball game between Royal High School and Simi Valley.

-Weaver was the cover athlete of MVP 07: NCAA Baseball, in his college uniform.

 Weaver and his girlfriend of nine years, Kristin Travis, got married in November 2011.
 Both are active supporters of Special Olympics Southern California and Weaver serves as a Sports Ambassador for the organization.
 On July 5, 2013, Kristin Weaver gave birth to their first child, a son named Aden David Weaver in honor of Jered's late friend and teammate Nick Adenhart.
 Weaver's wife also gave birth to a daughter in 2014.

 While playing for the Angels, Weaver would write the letters "NA" on the back of the pitcher's mound in memoriam of Adenhart after his death in 2009.